 Ramadan is a month full of blessings like no other.
-There are countless ways of gaining good deeds, whilst remaining in a state of worship for hours on end as we fast in the day and pray at night.
-To add to these good deeds, Allah (swt) multiplies each deed in Ramadan as a sign of the blessings of this virtuous month.
+There are countless ways of discovering good deeds to do in Ramadan.
+In fact, good deeds in Ramadan are multiplied as a sign of the blessings of this virtuous month.

-The Quran is the primary source of guidance that we have been given by Allah (swt), and it was revealed in the month of Ramadan.
-When Ramadan is mentioned in the Quran, it refers to the Quran being revealed:
+The Qur’an is the primary source of guidance we have been given by Allah (SWT), revealed in the month of Ramadan.
+When Ramadan is mentioned in the Qur’an, it refers to the Qur’an being revealed:

 Ramadan is the month in which the Quran was revealed as a guide for humanity with clear proofs of guidance and the standard (to distinguish between right and wrong).
 So whoever is present this month, let them fast.
 But whoever is ill or on a journey, then (let them fast) an equal number of days (after Ramadan).
 Allah intends ease for you, not hardship, so that you may complete the prescribed period and proclaim the greatness of Allah for guiding you, and perhaps you will be grateful.
 (Surah Al-Baqarah)

-Allah (swt) wants to elevate the status of the month of the revelation of the Quran to a very high status, and it’s as though fasting is a celebration of the Quran being given to us.
-No doubt without the Quran, what guidance would we have?
+Allah (SWT) wants to elevate the status of the month of the revelation of the Qur’an to a very high position, and it’s as though fasting is a celebration of the Qur’an being given to us.
+Without the Qur’an, what guidance would we have?
 What ethics and laws can be lived by?
-The Quran guides us to what is right and wrong and outlines the values and etiquettes that Allah (swt) would be pleased with.
-The month of Ramadan is that blessed month, the one that we elevate, the one in which the Quran was revealed, the biggest blessing of all.
+The Qur’an guides us to what is right and wrong and outlines the values and etiquettes Allah (SWT) would be pleased with.
+The month of Ramadan is that blessed month, the one that we elevate, the one in which the Qur’an was revealed, the biggest blessing of all.

 Learning to control one-self

-Allah (swt) has made fasting obligatory in the month of Ramadan, but fasting itself can also be done during the remaining days of the year as an additional form of worship.
-Unfortunately, the vast majority of us don’t fast outside of Ramadan, but let’s take a closer look at an important verse:
+Allah (SWT) has made fasting one of the primary Ramadan things to do.
+Unfortunately, most of us don’t fast outside of Ramadan, but let’s take a closer look at an important verse:

 O believers!
 Fasting is prescribed for you - as it was for those before you - so perhaps you will become mindful (of Allah).
 (Surah Al-Baqarah)

-Many of us when fasting can only think about the time that we are going to break our fast and what we are going to eat.
+When fasting, many of us can only think about when we will break our fast and what we will eat.
 We create a sense of deception in our minds and block the purpose of fasting.
-This verse mentions the purpose of fasting, which is to become mindful of Allah.
-When we fast, we refrain from a lot of things, and we promote worship and good actions.
-This is a means of forcing us into a position where we become more mindful of what we do to please Allah (swt) and be mindful of him.
-We are already in a state of hunger and battling our bodies against our own will to eat or drink.
-But the masaajid are busier, charity is given so much more, and most of us make a conscious effort to be better behaved.
-So no doubt, the difficulty of fasting brings out the best in us.
+This verse mentions the purpose of fasting, which is to become mindful of Allah (SWT).
+We refrain from many things when we fast, promoting worship and good actions.
+This is a means of forcing us into a position where we become more mindful of what we do to please Allah (SWT) and be mindful of him.
+We are already hungry and battling our bodies against our own will to eat or drink, but the masaajid are busier, charity is given so much more, and most of us make a conscious effort to be better behaved.
+So, no doubt, the difficulty of fasting brings out the best in us.

 The expiation of sins